Including Berw Nant yr Ychen, Pen Pych waterfall/Berw Wion, Nant Melyn Waterfall, Nant Carnfoesen Waterfall, Rhondda Fawr Waterfall.

 Head down to the right past one more waterfall on Nant Drysiog hidden behind a concrete pipe, to another one hidden below the buildings below it - it can be tricky getting into a good viewpoint for this one.

 Take the obvious track/road heading along the edge of the valley, starting at the buildings.
-Follow it for a long way, continuing ahead at a junction of tracks, until it reaches the edge of Blaenrhondda, and becomes a more substantial road.
-Turn left at a junction, then right a couple of times to cross the river.
+Follow it for a long way, continuing ahead (middle track) at a junction of tracks, until it reaches the edge of Blaenrhondda, and becomes a more substantial road.
+Turn left when it ends at a junction, pass a road on the left, then turn right at the next two junctions to cross the river.
 Turn left at the next junction.
-Either take a path to the right some way along here, which leads back to the car park, or stay with the road, turning right as needed, to get back to the car park.
+Take a path to the right some way along here, which leads back to the parking area (or stay with the road, turning right as needed, to get back to the parking area).

 Whilst every care has been taken in the compilation of this description, neither the author nor his fellow walkers can accept responsibility for loss or injury arising from any errors, omissions or inaccuracies in this description.
+This description is intended as a guide only, and you should select a route to suit your own abilities, at your own discretion.
+Ability requirements are a guide only.
+Route maps are approximated.
 You follow this description at your own risk.